kevmo/PYTN/RESOURCES.md

 Create a new environment from this spec-list:

-`conda create --name myenv --file spec-list.txt`
+`conda create --name PYTN --file spec-list.txt`